kpradeep12/code-blogger/_posts/2019-01-20-generate-data-using-strategy-design-pattern.md

     }
 {% endhighlight %}

-I am using lambda to implement number generator.
-This is to demonstrate that since *Generator* is having only one method so we can use lambda to implement it.
+I am using lambda to implement Generator.
+Since *Generator* is having only one method so we can use lambda to implement it.
 This lambda returns random number with in the range of 0 to 100,000 numbers.

 #### Character Generator

-All required characters are stored in an array and then we will pick random character from it.
+All required characters are stored in an array and then we will pick a random character from it.

 {% highlight java %}
     static Generator<Character> generateCharacter(){